State of Emergency, Extreme Rise, Islamophobia ...

 The report, written in French and English, will contain recommendations for policy-makers, ONG and civil society leaders.

 The project will run for 18 months and will be co-directed by Michel Wieviorka, President of the FMSH, Farhad Khosrokhavar, Head of l’Observatoire des radicalisations, and Sylvain Antichan, a post-doctoral researcher in charge of the investigations.
+It is supported by the Open Society Foundations.

 The project is part of the Violence and Exiting Violence Platform, which hosts both French and international research and dissemination projects, such as the International Panel for exiting violence and the ANR Exiting Violence.